KcanCurly/nessus-verifier/README.md

   * If TLS is used check TSL/SSL versions and ciphers and bits
   * Checks if it is open relay (Please check configuration file to specify e-mails)
   * Checks if user enum is possible with VRFY,EXPN,RCPT
+* Time
+  * Checks the usage and prints out the server time

 ## Implemented Applications